mmzsource/tankbattle/README.md

 - [ ] Laser mirrors -> smallest possible change (?): simply have one more target
       type on the board that can be shot.
-Handle a laser shot exactly the same as it's handled now (so {:start-position [x1 y1] :end-position [x2 y2] :direction :south) where start-position is still a tank and end-position is now a laser-mirror.
+Handle a laser shot exactly the same as it's handled now (so {:start-position [x1 y1] :end-position [x2 y2] :direction :south}) where start-position is still a tank and end-position is now a laser-mirror.
 Then, after updating all tank shots, determine which laser-mirrors where hit, and fire another laser from that laser-mirror in the correct direction, using the same logic used when